 Check out this Smarten Prime+ MPPT Charge Controller.

 2. Cost Saving & Improves Battery Health

-Which means you can charge a battery equally well with less number of solar panels using a MPPT charger.
-Sounds great doesn’t it?
+This means you can charge a battery equally well with fewer solar panels using an MPPT charger.
+Sounds great, doesn’t it?
 MPPT means maximum power point tracking which means it will make sure that it extracts maximum power from solar panels at all times of the day and charges the battery according to its current state of charge efficiently.
 No overcharging and no undercharging.

 3. Maximum Power Output